Joe Dolce: 1978–1984: Move to Australia, "Boat People" and "Shaddap You Face"

-Dolce relocated to Melbourne, Victoria, Australia, in 1978 and his first single there was "Boat People"—a protest song on the poor treatment of Vietnamese refugees—which was translated into Vietnamese and donated to the fledgling Vietnamese community starting to form in Melbourne.
-His one-man show, Joe Dolce Music Theatre, was performed in cabarets and pubs with various line-ups, including his longtime partner, Lin Van Hek.
+Dolce relocated to Melbourne, Victoria, Australia, in 1978.
+His first single there was "Boat People"—a protest song on the poor treatment of Vietnamese refugees—which was translated into Vietnamese and donated to the fledgling Vietnamese community starting to form in Melbourne.
+His one-man show, Joe Dolce Music Theatre, was performed in cabarets and pubs with various line-ups, including his longtime partner Lin Van Hek.

 In July 1980, he recorded the self-penned "Shaddap You Face", for the Full Moon Records label, at Mike Brady's new studios in West Melbourne.
-When in Ohio, Dolce would sometimes visit his Italian grandparents and extended family—they used the phrases "What's the matter, you?" and "Eh, shaddap", which Dolce adapted and used in the song.
-He wrote the song about Italians living in Australia and first performed it at Marijuana House, Brunswick Street, Fitzroy in 1979.
-It became a multi-million-selling hit, peaking at No. 1 on the Australian Kent Music Report Singles Chart for eight weeks from November 1980, in the UK from February 1981 for three weeks, and also No. 1 in Germany, France, Fiji, Puerto Rico, the Canadian province of Quebec, Austria, New Zealand and Switzerland.
+When in Ohio, Dolce would sometimes visit his Italian grandparents and extended family and they used the phrases "What's the matter, you?" and "Eh, shaddap", which Dolce adapted and used in the song.
+He wrote the song about Italians living in Australia and first performed it at Marijuana House, Brunswick Street, Fitzroy, in 1979.
+It became a multi-million-selling hit, peaking at No. 1 on the Australian Kent Music Report singleschart for eight weeks from November 1980, in the UK from February 1981 for three weeks, and also No. 1 in Germany, France, Fiji, Puerto Rico, the Canadian province of Quebec, Austria New Zealand and Switzerland.
 Dolce received the Advance Australia Award in 1981.
-The song has had hundreds of cover versions over the decades including releases by artists as diverse as Lou Monte, Sheila (France), Andrew Sachs (Manuel, of Fawlty Towers), actor Samuel L. Jackson and hip-hop legend KRS-One.
+The song has had hundreds of cover versions over the decades including releases by artists as diverse as Lou Monte, Sheila (France), Andrew Sachs (Manuel in Fawlty Towers), the actor Samuel L. Jackson and the hip-hop artist KRS-One.
 In 2018, the first Russian-language version was released by two of Moscow's most popular singers, Kristina Orbakaite and Philipp Kirkorov.
-The song has been translated into fifteen languages, including an aboriginal dialect.
+The song has been translated into 15 languages, including an Australian Aboriginal dialect.

-By February 1981, it had become Australia's best-selling single ever selling 290,000 copies, entering the Guinness Book of World Records and surpassing the previous record of 260,000 copies by Brady's own "Up There Cazaly".
+By February 1981, the song had become Australia's best-selling single ever, selling 290,000 copies, entering the Guinness Book of World Records and surpassing the previous record of 260,000 copies by Brady's own "Up There Cazaly".

-"Shaddap You Face" has continued to be licensed and recorded by other artists and companies since its release in 1980 with its most recent appearance, in 2021, as part of the US series The Morning Show (aka, Morning Wars in Australia.)
+"Shaddap You Face" has continued to be licensed and recorded by other artists and companies since its release in 1980, with its most recent appearance in 2021 as part of the US series The Morning Show (aka Morning Wars in Australia).

-Follow up single, "If You Wanna Be Happy" was released in 1981 and charted in Australia and New Zealand.
-In December 1981, Dolce released the album Christmas in Australia, which peaked at number 92 on the Australian chart.
+The follow up single, "If You Wanna Be Happy", was released in 1981 and charted in Australia and New Zealand.
+In December 1981, Dolce released the album Christmas in Australia which peaked at number 92 on the Australian chart.